Tanveer Sait: Ministry

 While he was holding the Primary and Secondary Education Ministry portfolio, Tanveer Sait was also the chairman of the Karnataka Minorities Development Corporation Limited and in-charge of the Minority Welfare and Wakf department of Karnataka.
 As the Minister in-charge of Minority Welfare, he urged the Karnataka State Board of Wakfs to appoint an administrator to the Rifahul Muslimeen Educational Trust.

+Tanveer Sait has been announced as minorities minister in the newly formed government of Karnataka under Mr. Siddaramaiah, a formal announcement is expected to be made on May 30, 2023.
+He will also be designated as the minister in charge of Mysore district.

 Controversy

 Leading – Karnataka news channel TV9 (Kannada) reported that Sait was caught seeing "objectionable" pictures of women on his cellphone during the Tipu Jayanti celebrations in Raichur on 10 November 2016.
 Tanveer Sait was attacked by an unknown person in the early hours of Monday at an event in Mysuru.
 The MLA was attacked with a sharp knife, causing injuries on 18 November 2019.
 According to preliminary investigation, the accused has been identified as 20-year-old Farhaan from Mysuru.